The tree-child network problem for line trees and the shortest common supersequences for permutations: Equivalence of the TCN and SCS problems

 \section{Equivalence of the TCN and SCS problems}

-By Theorem~\ref{thm1}, we know that the TCN problem can be solved using multiple SCS sub-problems, with the LTS of each taxa.
-Aiming at a reduction from SCS to TCN, we now show that for any instance of SCS where all input strings are permutations, an instance of TCN can be built such that a single taxa has a non-trivial LTS in each tree, and such that each such LTS is exactly one of the input permutations.
+According to Theorem~\ref{thm1}, the TCN problem can be solved by reducing it to multiple SCS sub-problems with instances being the LTSs of taxa through examining all possible orderings on the taxa.
+To establish a reduction from the SCS problem to the TCN problem, we show that any given SCS instance—comprising a collection $P$ of permutation strings on $\Sigma$—can be efficiently transformed into a corresponding TCN instance $I_P$ such that for $s\in {\rm SCS}(P)$, $N(s, \ell)$ is a solution to $I_P$, $\ell \notin \Sigma$.